abhishekjain1586/FeatureMultiModuleArch/README.md

     login_data-->app;
     articles_data-->app;
 ```
-Abstract APIs dependencies to the domains are resolved using **Dependency Injection (DI)**.
-They are supplied by 3rd party modules, here it is app module.
+Dependencies to the Abstract APIs of the domain module are resolved using **Dependency Injection (DI)**.
+They are supplied by 3rd party modules, here it is an app module.
 The implementations or concrete classes dependencies are provided by Data modules and are added as dependencies to app module.
+The DI creates and provides the implementation to the abstration to use cases in domain.

 ```mermaid
 graph TD;